buentellopc/pyOBD-ubidots/README.md

 pyobd
 =====

+This is a projet that was slightly modified by Carlos Buentello in order to work with ubidots platform and a Nissan March car.
+It was a university assignment and I will host it in GitHub for future reference.

 <pre>OBD-Pi: Raspberry Pi Displaying Car Diagnostics (OBD-II) Data On An Aftermarket Head Unit

 In this tutorial you will learn how to connect your Raspberry Pi to a Bluetooth OBD-II adapter and display realtime engine data to your cars aftermarket head unit.